google/zetasql/docs/functions-and-operators.md

 **Description**

 Create one or more variables.
-Each variable can be used in subsequent expressions within the `WITH` operator.
+Each variable can be used in subsequent expressions within the `WITH` expression.
 Returns the value of `result_expression`.

 +   `variable_assignment`: Introduces a variable.
 The variable name must be